WelcomeParty InformationComposDownloadContactSponsers

 In the 80's, individuals traditionally used aliases instead of their real names.
 This was because the demoscene started as a subculture of the cracking / hacking scene where putting a full name to your work was not a sensible idea!
 Having an alias also helps avoid confusion.
 For instance, there maybe multiple people called “Rob” at a party, but only one person would have that name as an alias.

-Of course, you can always consult the most reliable and quality source of all information in the universe and see what Wikipedia have to say about the demoscene :-D
+Of course, you can always consult the most reliable and quality source of all information in the universe and see what Wikipedia have to say about the demoscene.

-You can also download a variety of demos from Pouet.net which is where most demos live after a party.
-If you don't know where to start, here are a few impressive international releases of varying styles:
+Want to watch demos?
+Then visit Pouet.net which is where almost all demos live after a party.
+If you don't know where to start here are a few impressive international releases of varying styles from 2000 - 2006:

-(64k Demo by Farbrausch.
-A classic which is a few years old but runs on practically everything)
+FR-08 (64k Demo by Farbrausch.
+A classic - quite a few years old but runs on practically everything)

 Final Audition (A chunky demo by Plastic.
-Needs a decent 3D card to run)
+Needs a semi-decent 3D card to run)

 We Cell (Quality coding.
 Very smooth for something written in 2004)